Double data rate

-In computing, a computer bus operating with double data rate (DDR) transfers data on both the rising and falling edges of the clock signal.
+In computing, double data rate (DDR) describes a computer bus that transfers data on both the rising and falling edges of the clock signal and hence doubles the memory bandwidth by transferring data twice per clock cycle.
 This is also known as double pumped, dual-pumped, and double transition.
 The term toggle mode is used in the context of NAND flash memory.

 Overview

 The simplest way to design a clocked electronic circuit is to make it perform one transfer per full cycle (rise and fall) of a clock signal.
 This, however, requires that the clock signal changes twice per transfer, while the data lines change at most once per transfer.
 When operating at a high bandwidth, signal integrity limitations constrain the clock frequency.
 By using both edges of the clock, the data signals operate with the same limiting frequency, thereby doubling the data transmission rate.

 This technique has been used for microprocessor front-side busses, Ultra-3 SCSI, expansion buses (AGP, PCI-X), graphics memory (GDDR), main memory (both RDRAM and DDR1 through DDR5), and the HyperTransport bus on AMD's Athlon 64 processors.
 It is more recently being used for other systems with high data transfer speed requirements – as an example, for the output of analog-to-digital converters (ADCs).

 DDR should not be confused with dual channel, in which each memory channel accesses two RAM modules simultaneously.
 The two technologies are independent of each other and many motherboards use both, by using DDR memory in a dual channel configuration.

 An alternative to double or quad pumping is to make the link self-clocking.
 This tactic was chosen by InfiniBand and PCI Express.